rubenperezm/ChatbotSQL/README.md

 At this point, the platform should be visible at `http://localhost:8000`

 ### IBM Watson Assistant:
-Log in to IBM Cloud and reate a Lite Plan for IBM Watson Assistant service.
+Log in to IBM Cloud and create an IBM Watson Assistant service instance.
 Import the assistant included in misc/IBMWatson.

 ### BotBD
 Go to `src/botBD`, and create a `.env` file: